Miss Earth USA: State & Regional Competitions

 Every year, states hold a preliminary competition to choose their delegate for the Miss Earth USA pageant.
 Delegates may be appointed state or regional titles if a state pageant is not offered in their area.
 The state/regional winners hold the title "Miss (State/Region) Earth USA" for the year of their reign.

 State contestants are judged equally in the following categories: community service, gown, interview, photogenic, and swimwear.

 The U.S. Earth Productions/Beauty Beyond Borders, Inc. organization awards directorships to pageant directors, who in some cases are responsible for more than one state or a region of the United States.

 Currently, the Miss Earth USA organization does allow contestants to re-compete at the national pageant in the same division under the previous state title held, or a regional title, if a state title has already been awarded or appointed.

-Performance at Miss Earth

-In 2020, Lindsey Coffey is the first U.S. representative to win Miss Earth during their 20th anniversary.
-Marisa Butler, Miss Earth USA 2021, Emanii Davis, Miss Earth USA 2019, and Andrea Neu, Miss Earth USA 2014, placed first-runner up as Miss Earth - Air in their respective years competing at Miss Earth.

-Results summary

-Placements in Miss Earth

-Miss Earth USA holds a record of 16 placements at Miss Earth, third overall behind Miss Philippines Earth, and Miss Earth Venezuela.